fusioncharts/dev_centre_docs/chart-guide/standard-charts/gantt-chart.md

 In FusionCharts Suite XT, you must specify time in the 24-hour format as "hour:mins:secs (hh:mm:ss)" in the JSON/XML data.

 The 24-hour clock is a convention of time-keeping in which the day runs from midnight to midnight and is divided into 24 hours, numbered from 0 to 23.
 A time of the day is written in the 24-hour notation in the form hh:mm (for example 01:23) or hh:mm:ss (for example, 01:23:45), where hh (00 to 23) is the decimal number of full hours that have passed since midnight, mm (00 to 59) is the number of full minutes that have passed since the last full hour, and ss (00 to 59) is the number of seconds since the last full minute.
-In the 24-hour time notation, the day begins at midnight, 00:00 and the last minute of the day is that which begins at 23:59.
+In the 24-hour time notation, the day begins at midnight, 00:00 and the last minute of the day are that which begins at 23:59.

 To specify a time in the JSON data, you need to define a `category` object.